dylan-lang/binary-data/documentation/source/usage.rst

 A layering field provides the information that the value of this field controls the type of the payload, and introduces a registry for field values and matching payload types.

+See `Variably Typed Container Frame`_ for an example of how this is used.

 Repeated Fields
 ---------------